kamahen/pykythe/README.md

 * Follow the instructions at [Kythe - getting started](https://github.com/google/kythe#getting-started ) to
-  download the latest tarball from the [Kythe repository](https://github.com/google/kythe/releases) and copy the binaries into `/opt/kythe`.
+  download the latest tarball from the [Kythe repository](https://github.com/google/kythe/releases) and follow the instructions to copy the binaries into `/opt/kythe`.
+  * There are rules in the Makefile for building Kythe from scratch, but they often break with new releases.

 * Install `python3.7`